 - Add all ingredients in a nonstick pan and stirring constantly until the juice thickens.

 - Plate the Cod Loin, drizzle Orange Reduction over and garnish with fresh Orange Zest and serve.

 Herbed Cod Loins

-While baking take some sprigs of fresh herbs from your garden.
-Our Seafood Buyer Jeff Stauffer uses rosemary, oregano and thyme.
+- While baking, take some sprigs of fresh herbs from your garden.
+We recommend using rosemary, oregano and thyme.

 Our seafood team wants you to be successful in the kitchen.
 Our team knows tips for seafood meal prep and can share recipe ideas you’ll love.
+Check out our fresh food offerings!
 Questions are encouraged, just ask us!